thufschmitt/tix-papers/context/nix/syntax-and-semantics.md

 - A syntax for accessing record fields, of the form `<expr>.<access-path>`.
     Like for the definition of record litterals, the field names may be arbitrary expressions.
-    If the field isn't present in the record then a runtime error is thrown, unless a default value is provided (using the `<expr>.<access-path> or <expr>`) syntax.
+    If the field is not present in the record then a runtime error is thrown, unless a default value is provided (using the `<expr>.<access-path> or <expr>`) syntax.